QianrenLi/ReinWiFi/README.md

 ## Introduction

 This is the code repository for the ReinWiFi project.
 The project aims to optimize the application-layer QoS of WiFi networks using Reinforcement Learning (RL) techniques.
-The project is developed in Python and uses the PyTorch library for the RL implementation.
+The project is developed in Python and uses the [PyTorch](https://pytorch.org/) library for the RL implementation.
 The project is still in its early stages and is under development.

 The controller is specifically designed to handle the application-layer QoS of the WiFi network as following shows.
 ![controller](./figs/network.png "controller")

 ## Usage

+### Setup

+The communication setup following two steps:

+1. Compile the [wlsops-hack](https://github.com/lasso-sustech/wlsops-hack) with respect to different NIC (Note: special kernel driver might be a requirement).
+2. Compile the transmission program in [stream-replay](https://github.com/lasso-sustech/stream-replay) in a release mode.
+3. Set up the function call handler following the guid in [cluster-tap](https://github.com/lasso-sustech/cluster-tap).

+### Examples

 Online Testing for proposed model: